Unlimity/Stinson/README.md

 ### Subsriptions

 Subscription is another component of Elm architecture.
 It allows to execute certain tasks that produce messages after every change in presenter's state based on provided parameters.
+In our sample project we are using `rx` implementation, so our class is `RxSubscription`.
 Most popular case of using this component is filtering:

 ```kotlin
 val subscription = RxSubscription<String> { query ->